parhamr/library-to-go/README.md

 # Design

+## Modules (planned)

+* Circulation — checking materials out and in, by staff and patrons
+* Cataloging — includes serials
+* OPAC — public-facing website
+* Admin — management of various high level records and configurations

 ## Considerations

 * User privacy is important, as what they view, search for, and circulate is sensitive information